View Alfred Collins's Obituary on TheDay.com and share memories

 |

-Groton - Dr. Alfred P. Collins, 92, of Groton died Sunday June 30, 2019, at Lawrence and Memorial Hospital in New London.
-"Al" was born April 5, 1927, in Anamosa, Iowa to Cecil H. and Onalee Bear Collins.
-He married Barbara Burroughs Collins, she preceded him in death.
+Groton - Alfred Patterson Collins, 92, of Groton passed away Sunday, June 30, 2019.
+He was born Apr.
+05, 1927, in Anamosa, Iowa to the late Cecil Henry Collins and Onalee Bear Collins.

-Al served in the U.S. Army during World War II and is a graduate of the University of Iowa where he earned a doctorate in Pharmacology.
-He retired from Pfizer Inc.
+He is survived by his brother, Wilbur Collins of Stone City, Iowa; his children, Michael Collins, of Groton, Jeffrey Collins of Herndon Va., Joseph Collins (Nora) of McLean, Va., Donald Collins (Michele) of Stratford, and Jennifer Weir of Oakton, Va.; and his two stepchildren, Roberta R. Rosa (Mark) of Danbury and Frank Reed of Jamestown, R.I.; as well as his grandchildren, Kristofer and Onalee Collins; Aedan, Eamon and Hugh Collins; and Matthew, Daniel and Lucy Weir, and his step grandchildren, Nicholas Rosa and Alexander Rosa.
+He was predeceased by his wife of 31 years, Barbara Collins; his siblings, Warren Collins, Cecil Collins, and Celia Bingham; and his ex-wives Loretta, mother of Michael, Jeffrey, Joseph, and Donald; and Cornelia, mother of Jennifer.

+Dr. Collins worked as the manager of pharmaceutical product assurance for Pfizer of Groton from 1968 until his retirement in 1994.
+After growing up in Viola, Iowa he served in the U.S. Army 82nd Airborne Division at the end of World War II and as a reservist during the Korean War.
+He attended the University of Iowa as a benefit of the GI Bill, and continued in graduate school there, earning his Ph.D. as a pharmaceutical chemist.
+His work took him to Terre Haute, Ind., Rochester, N.Y., and finally to Groton.
+He served for 2 years on the Groton City Council as a Counselor and Deputy Mayor.